MRU-CSIS-2503-202101-001/course-resources/drill-checkpoints.md

 Guess what?
 No drills this checkpoint.
 I reckon you've got your hands full.

 However, since I want to make sure you're on pace for your assignment, you will need to submit (or have already submitted) a working C- level solution to the assignment by this checkpoint's deadline in order to get this checkpoint's 2%.
+If you have a D+ level solution working, you'll get 1%.

 ---